 Friday and Saturday: 08:00 – 16:00 (15:00 during winter)

-Note: though the official site mentions the hours above, while visiting there I never saw any Israel Nature and Parks workers, and there are no gates.
+Note: though the official site mentions the opening hours while visiting there, I never saw any Israel Nature and Parks workers, and there are no gates.

 In recent years we visited Alonei Abba Nature Reserve twice.
 Once during February and the second time was May.